 The Danish economy advanced by 0.9 percent on quarter in the three months to December of 2022, after showing no growth in the previous period, a preliminary estimate showed.
 Fixed investment grew much faster (11.6% vs 1.6% in Q3), amid a softer fall in both government spending (-0.1% vs -1.8%) and household consumption (-0.5% vs -0.8%).
 Meanwhile, net external demand contributed negatively to the GDP, as exports fell 1.8 percent while imports rose 0.7%.
 Year-on-year, the economy expanded by 1.5 percent, following an upwardly revised 3.7 percent growth in the third quarter.
 Considering 2022 full year, the Danish economy grew 3.6 percent. source: Statistics Denmark

 GDP Growth Rate in Denmark averaged 0.44 percent from 1991 until 2022, reaching an all time high of 5.90 percent in the third quarter of 2020 and a record low of -6.30 percent in the second quarter of 2020.
 This page provides the latest reported value for - Denmark GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Denmark GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-GDP Growth Rate in Denmark is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Denmark to stand at 0.40 in 12 months time.
-In the long-term, the Denmark GDP Growth Rate is projected to trend around 0.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in Denmark is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark GDP Growth Rate is projected to trend around 0.30 percent in 2024 and 0.40 percent in 2025, according to our econometric models.